informalsystems/quint/tutorials/lesson3-anatomy/coin.md

  - Write basic protocol tests.

- - Write protocol tests that use non-determinism.
+ - Write protocol tests that use input non-determinism.

  - Run a basic randomized test to discover an invariant violation.